biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### BIYA

-The native token of Biyachain.
+The native token of Biya Chain.

 ### biyachaind

-The command-line interface for interacting with an Biyachain node.
+The command-line interface for interacting with an Biya Chain node.

 For more information on biyachaind, see `biyachaind` guides.

-### Biyachain core
+### Biya Chain core

-The official source code for Biyachain.
+The official source code for Biya Chain.

-For more information on the Biyachain core, see Biyachain core modules.
+For more information on the Biya Chain core, see Biya Chain core modules.

-### Biyachain Hub
+### Biya Chain Hub

 Inejctive's platform for wallets, governance, staking and BIYA burn auctions.

-To learn about the features of Biyachain Hub, visit the Biyachain Hub guide.
+To learn about the features of Biya Chain Hub, visit the Biya Chain Hub guide.

 ### Inactive set